 Finally, we can consider the physical characteristics of individual building types and the amount of land they typically require for development.
-The site utilization metric commonly used is referred to as a "floor area ratio" or F.A.R.
+The site utilization metric commonly used is referred to as a "floor area ratio" or FAR.
 (For example, assume a 25,000-square foot general industrial building requires roughly two acres to accommodate its structure, setbacks, parking, and necessary yard/storage space.
-This building would have an F.A.R. of roughly 0.29.)
-Demand for space is then converted to net acres using a standard floor area ratio (FAR) for each development form.
+This building would have an FAR of roughly 0.29.)
+Demand for space is then converted to net acres using a standard FAR for each development form.